charles-uno/charles-uno.github.io/_posts/2017-01-08-rock-paper-pokemon.md

 ---

-Now that we've got our types, we need to map out how they interact with one another.
-Rather than choosing interactions one at a time (as seems to have been the approach in the original games) let's express our type interactions in terms of a handful of cycles, each in the style of Rock Paper Scissors (or [Rock Paper Scissors Lizard Spock](http://www.samkass.com/theories/RPSSL.html)).
+After reworking the types, it's time to rework their interactions.
+Rather than choosing them one at a time, and hoping things line up in the end, let's frame type advantage in terms of a handful of cycles, each in the style of Rock Paper Scissors (or [Rock Paper Scissors Lizard Spock](http://www.samkass.com/theories/RPSSL.html)).

 <div class="tiles">
     <span class="tile">